 Conclusion

-So, you’ve learned about 10 common trading mistakes.
-Now you know how to avoid them.
-Remember, trading is a journey.
+So, you’ve read about 10 most typical trading errors.
+Now you know how not to make them.
+Keep in mind that trading is a learning process.
 Keep learning.
-Keep adapting.
-It is time to create a more successful trading journey for yourself!
+Keep evolving.
+It is time to make a more successful trading journey!